SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 12. Resetting User Passwords

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Resetting passwords demonstrates identity lifecycle management and Tier 1/2 administrative operations.
+Resetting passwords is a common administrative task that maintains account security.
+This step demonstrates the ability to manage user credentials in Active Directory.

 **Instructions:**
 On DC1: ADUC → Find user → Reset password.